sebeq33/Catacomb-Snatch/README.md

 Catacomb-Snatch
 ===============

 Old project used as one of my French "BTS informatique de gestions" degree project, and also my first personal project.
-So, it's made before my Epitech formation / auto-formation ;).
+So, it's made before my Epitech formation / auto-formation ;) but still is a cool game / project.

 The projects requirement for the degree project was :
 - softwares able to create, modify, save and delete data in any language and any form"